heya/io/README.md

 # Versions

+- 1.1.2 &mdash; *Minor fixes for non-browser environments.
+New alias and verb.*
 - 1.1.1 &mdash; *Added `url` tagged literals (an ES6 feature).*
 - 1.1.0 &mdash; *Added fetch() as an alternative default transport.*
 - 1.0.9 &mdash; *Correcting typos in README.
 New version of a test server.*